 aisingapore/Qwen-SEA-LION-v4-4B-VL

 Qwen-SEA-LION-v4-4B-VL is a 4-billion parameter Vision-Language Model (VLM) developed by AI Singapore, built upon the Qwen3-VL-4B-Instruct architecture.
-It features a native 256K context window and is specifically fine-tuned for the Southeast Asia (SEA) region.
-The model excels in multilingual and multicultural fluency, supporting English and seven key SEA languages: Burmese, Indonesian, Filipino, Malay, Tamil, Thai, and Vietnamese, making it suitable for regional multimodal applications.
+It features a native 256K context window and is optimized for edge inference.
+This model is specifically fine-tuned on approximately 9 million instruction-text pairs to achieve multilingual and multicultural fluency across English and seven key Southeast Asian languages: Burmese, Indonesian, Filipino, Malay, Tamil, Thai, and Vietnamese.
+Its primary strength lies in domain adaptation for the SEA region while retaining strong vision-language capabilities.

 Loading preview...